top of page

 And so having communicated the changes to all, with a Wincanton car of four and two from Ansford/Pitcombe, we met at 0830 by the church at Marston Bigot.
 I had already decided we would go anti clockwise this week which would allow us to walk the roads first before heading across the fields and grounds of the nearby Marston House to return.
 This decision was made all the more necessary when Richard came across to our car with his normal cheery greeting but extended with the question ‘Idon’t suppose anyone has any spare boots do they’?
 It turns out that having got his walking gear all ready at home and positioned by his front door, that when Trevor turned up to pick him up, he left in his haste without them!
 Unfortunately all his questioning resulted in a negative response which left him the only option of walking around in the shoes he had on, thankfully he had a least remembered to load up Scrumpy.

 With plenty of banter and ‘soleful’ remarks ringing around the group, we set off down the church track and then left along the narrow road heading in a southward direction.
 The sun was starting to break through the grey skies and we cracked on at a good pace, with dogs on leads and Scrumpy walking to ‘heel’.
+We had to step to the side to let a tractor through so just before it I managed to catch a photo of cows in a field, not something we see very often theses days.
+At the crossroads we took a left and started heading eastwards, with views across the fields and cows to Manston House which apart from the reflections off of the windows, was almost lost in amongst the backdrop of autumnal trees behind it.

 Comments